chrisnajman/costs-calculator-v2/README.md

 ---

-### Button: Delete all entries...
+### Button: Delete all entries

-This button is disabled until 1 entry has been made.
+This button is disabled until 8 entries have been made.
 Clicking it will launch a 'confirm' dialog.
 If 'yes' is clicked, local storage for the following will be erased:

 - Entries for all dates in the 'Daily Spend' table.
 - The 'Reorder entries?' button state value.

+> [!NOTE]
-**Note**: Local storage will be cleared for only this specific pair of keys in the Costs Calculator V2 app; local storage for other apps will not be affected.
+> Local storage will be cleared for only this specific pair of keys in the Costs Calculator V2 app; local storage for other apps will not be affected.

 ---

+### Button: Expand / Contract table

+This button is disabled until 8 entries have been made.
+Clicking 'Expand table' will remove vertical scrollbars and display all entries; clicking 'Contract table' will reinstate scrollbars.

+> [!NOTE]
+> This behaviour is not saved to local storage.

+---

-## The 'local' Folder
+## The 'dist' Folder

+### JavaScript

 The 'main' version structures the JavaScript with ES6 Modules.
 ES6 Modules will not work if you want to run the app from the local file system (In Windows, this is `file:///C:/Users/...`).
-Therefore, in the 'local' folder, all JavaScript is consolidated into 1 file (`script.js`).
-The app can then be run by clicking 'index.html'.
+Therefore, in the 'dist' folder, all JavaScript is consolidated into 1 file (`scripts.js`). `scripts.js` is minified in a ['Babel'-like JavaScript compressor](https://jscompress.com/) and output to `scripts.min.js`.
+The app can then be run locally by clicking 'index.html'.

+> [!NOTE]
+> The 'dist' version also runs on the server.

+> [!NOTE] > `scripts.min.js` is not readable by humans.
+To inspect the JavaScript, look in `scripts.js`.

+> [!NOTE]
-The functionality remains the same in both versions.
+> The functionality remains the same in both versions.

+### CSS

+The 'main' version structures the CSS with individual files imported into `index.css`.
+The 'dist'version compresses all CSS files into one, `style.css`.
+This is then minified and output to `style.min.css`.

+> [!NOTE]
+> The styling remains the same in both versions.

 ---